onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * A problem which caused hidden web view also receiving touch event on Android when multiple web views are used.
-* Fix an issue which causes crash when uploding a camera captured photo on some Android devices.
+* Fix an issue which causes crash when uploading a camera captured photo on some Android devices.
 * Improvement on loading performance a bit on Android.

 ---